 Malcom is often used by government departments, regulators and industry to provide expert advice, compliance auditing, inspection and verification of competency within the industry.

 Frank has been a Director of the Professional Divers Group since it was established.
 Frank is a Commercial Diving Supervisor in accordance with AS/NZS2299.1:2015 and has over 35 years experience including over 6,000 hours of commercially logged dive time throughout Australia and around the world.

-Frank’s plays a key role in the preparation of OH&S documentation and safe work method statements for the company, he conducts internal audits on jobsites and provides OH&S and technical advice as required.
+Frank plays a key role in the preparation of OH&S documentation and safe work method statements for the company; he conducts internal audits on jobsites and provides OH&S and technical advice as required.

 Chris develops safety plans, quality documentation and engineering reports for survey, construction/repair and demolition projects.
-Chris is a Materials Engineer who specialises in providing engineering support to diving operations commencing his career in 2007.
+Chris is a Materials Engineer who specialises in providing engineering support to diving operations.
+He commenced his career in 2007.